owainkenwayucl/owainkenwayucl.github.io/_posts/2019-02-08-GROMACSonGrace.md

 ## But *my* hybrid code does better than my MPI only implementation!

 Good for you!
-It is cerain that there are algorithms for which it works, I have just yet to find one that I was actually using for something.
+It is certain that there are algorithms for which it works, I have just yet to find one that I was actually using for something.